unjs/unctx/README.md

 }
 ```

 This is not always an elegant and easy way by making a variable and passing it around.
-Afterall this is tbe purpose of unctx to make sure context is magically available everywhere in composables!
+After all, this is the purpose of unctx to make sure context is magically available everywhere in composables!

 ### Native Async Hooks

 Unctx supports Node.js [AsyncLocalStorage](https://nodejs.org/api/async_context.html#class-asynclocalstorage) as a native way to preserve and track async contexts.
-To enable this mode, you need to set `asyncContext: true` option and also provide an implementation for `AsyncLocalStorage` (or provide `globalThis.AsyncLocalStorage` polyfill).
+To enable this mode, you need to set `asyncContext: true` option and also provides an implementation for `AsyncLocalStorage` (or provide `globalThis.AsyncLocalStorage` polyfill).

-See [tc39 proposal for async context](https://github.com/tc39/proposal-async-context) and [cloudflare docs](https://developers.cloudflare.com/workers/runtime-apis/nodejs/asynclocalstorage/) for relavant platform specific docs.
+See [tc39 proposal for async context](https://github.com/tc39/proposal-async-context) and [cloudflare docs](https://developers.cloudflare.com/workers/runtime-apis/nodejs/asynclocalstorage/) for relevant platform specific docs.

 ```ts
 import { createContext } from "unctx";